argoproj/argo-cd/docs/proposals/001-proposal-merge-appset-argocd.md

 If we consider scaling beyond number of managed clusters, we can consider sharding based on number of applications and applicationset CRD and each replica to manage shards with some kind of election.Concerns wrt HA can be overcome but need to consider it as part of merging

+Kubernetes have different controlllers shipped in a single daemon kube-controller-manager

 #### Option 2

 Run application set as seperate microservices